catchsomnath/ddi-data-archivists-guide/gathering-preparing-dataset.rst

 *	Avoid repeating a same variable in multiple files unless there is a good reason for it (variables identifying the household, variables such as geographic codes, and weighting variables should be present in all files).

 *	Remove all unnecessary or temporary variables from the data files (the variables that present no interest for secondary users).
 To be useful, a derived variable must be documented.
-For example, the filtering variables (“FILTER$”) generated by SPSS, or the _merge variable generated in Stata are not necessary in the files once the analysis is done.
+For example, the filtering variables ("FILTER$") generated by SPSS, or the _merge variable generated in Stata are not necessary in the files once the analysis is done.

 *	For sample surveys, verify that the variables identifying the various levels of stratification and the primary sample unit are included and easily identified in at least one of the data files.
 These variables are needed for the calculation of sampling errors.

-*	Put the variables in a logic sequence (using the order command in Stata if needed or the “/KEEP=” option in SPSS when saving a file).
+*	Put the variables in a logic sequence (using the order command in Stata if needed or the "/KEEP=" option in SPSS when saving a file).

 *	Generate descriptive statistics for all variables (frequencies for discrete variables; min/max/mean for continuous variables) and verify that these statistics look reasonable.